 It’s important to be proactive if you have early signs and symptoms of this disease.
 An early diagnosis can greatly improve your outlook.

-Because bladder cancer is less common in women than men, a healthcare professional may take a conservative approach.
-In many instances, bladder cancer symptoms in women do turn out to be other conditions.
+Because female bladder cancer is less common, a healthcare professional may take a conservative approach.
+In many instances, bladder cancer symptoms in people with female anatomy do turn out to be other conditions.
 Still, you may prefer to be cautious.

-If you’re not comfortable with the advice you get from a clinician, consider getting a second opinion.
+If you’re uncomfortable with the advice you get from a clinician, consider getting a second opinion.
 This may be especially important if you have risk factors for bladder cancer.

 The most common early symptoms of bladder cancer are blood in your urine and changes to urinary habits.
 If you experience these with pain or swelling in other parts of your body, it may suggest more advanced cancer.